 There are multiple dragons as well, like when we enter the back of the house.
 Geometrics may not age, but how about that gold and teal!?

 The home is also a functioning school of architecture (the Frank Lloyd Wright School of Architecture closed in 2020) and we got to peek into one of the apprentice work areas in the hillside home school, part of the legacy of the Taliesin fellowship.

 As we explored the architecture school on-site, we met aspiring architecture students carrying forward Wright's legacy with their own architectural education.
 A small number of the legacy fellows continue to be inspired by the desert landscape and the unique work environment at Taliesin West.
 It is cool to know that there are continually new generations of architects inspired by their time at Taliesin West.

 Here is the courtyard at the backside of the apprentice design area.

-I haven’s share every room that we visited, you definitely need to plan a visit for yourself to take it all in.
+I haven’t shared every room that we visited, you definitely need visit Taliesin West for yourself to take it all in.
 I promise you that you will be inspired to seek out other FLW sites when you are done!